Microsoft Teams Add Cloud Storage Integration & Synchronization

 Exactly what it says:

 No matter where content is located (in the cloud or on-premises), SkySync can synchronize the content.
-In the scenario we’re addressing with Box, as well as with any of the other scenarios mentioned in the beginning of the post (content on-premises, other cloud repositories, legacy ECM solutions, etc.), you can synchronize all your content into Teams.
+In the scenario we’re addressing with Box, as well as with any of the other scenarios mentioned in the beginning of the post (content on-premises, other cloud repositories, legacy ECM solutions, etc.), you can synchronize all your content into the Microsoft Teams cloud storage.
 No matter if you’re in the native repository or in Teams, all changes, additions, and deletions can be configured to be synchronized.
 Doing so enables all the native functionality in Teams to be accessible to any of the content that is synchronized.

 Not getting it?
 Let’s replay the Box scenario but now leveraging the capability to bi-directionally synchronize content between Teams and Box.